hum/lc3-vm/README.md

 # Little Computer 3
 This repository contains a simple implementation of the [Little Computer 3](https://en.wikipedia.org/wiki/Little_Computer_3).
 With its simple [instruction set](https://www.jmeiners.com/lc3-vm/supplies/lc3-isa.pdf) the VM is fairly straight-forward and the code speaks for itself.

-There's a few examples of assembly projects in the `/asm/` folder
+There's a few examples of assembly projects in the `/asm/` folder.

 ### Hello World
 ```asm